zhaqenl/emem/examples/README.md

     (doc emem/produce)

 ### CLI

-To convert README.md to README.html

-    java -jar ~/jars/emem.jar -o README.html README.md

-To save typing, you may use shell functions:

-    cat >> ~/.bashrc << END
-    emem () { java -jar ~/jars/emem.jar $@; }
-    END
-    . ~/.bashrc

-Enabling us to just type:
+To produce `README.html` from `README.md`:

     emem -o README.html README.md

-*emem* accepts input from stdin:

-    # Produce a bare and undecorated HTML
+To produce a bare and undecorated HTML:

     cat README.md | emem -b

-    # Produce raw HTML
+To produce raw HTML:

     echo "# Blah" | emem -r

-    # Create an HTML listing of the current directory
+To create an HTML listing of the current directory:

     ls -R | sed -e '1i```bash' -e '$a```' \
     | emem -T `basename $PWD` -o ls.html

-Other examples can be found in the `examples/` directory.

 To learn more about the available options:

     emem -h

 ## Dependencies